Hahasha4/BrevityAI/README.md

 python app.py
 ```

-4. Open a web browser and visit http://127.0.0.1:5000 to use the Text Summarizer.

-## Limitations

 - The quality of the summary depends on the complexity and quality of the input text.
 It may not always capture nuances and context effectively.
 - The summarization model used here is based on word frequency and may not handle very technical or domain-specific content optimally.